Sandra-hub900/cs50-final-project/README.md

 ### Location Tracking and Sharing

 Real-time GPS tracking begins immediately when emergency mode is activated.
 The app uses Google's Fused Location Provider for accurate positioning and shares coordinates through multiple channels.
-Location information is embedded in both SMS and WhatsApp messages, providing emergency contacts with precise geographic data and direct links to Google Maps.
+Location information is embedded in WhatsApp messages, providing emergency contacts with precise geographic data and direct links to Google Maps.

 ## Technical Implementation